romulocampelo/btc-opmul/docs/specification.md

 - academic research,
 - interpreter experimentation,
 - Script opcode design studies,
-- evaluation of arithmetic safety in consensus systems.
+- evaluation of arithmetic safety in consensus-critical systems.

-It does **not** represent a proposal for Bitcoin mainnet activation.
+It does **not** represent a proposal for mainnet activation.

 ---

 ## 13. Conclusion

-`OP_MUL` introduces a deterministic, formally specified multiplication operator to Bitcoin Script, consistent with all consensus invariants enforced by Bitcoin Core.
+`OP_MUL` introduces a deterministic, explicitly specified multiplication operator for Bitcoin Script, consistent with all consensus invariants enforced by Bitcoin Core.
-By defining exact operand domains, encoding rules, failure conditions, and stack semantics, this specification ensures rigorous and reproducible behavior.
+By defining exact operand domains, encoding rules, failure modes, and stack semantics, this specification ensures rigorous and reproducible behavior.